captainzero93/security_harden_linux/README.md

 - Package Management
   - Removes unnecessary and potentially vulnerable packages
 - Audit Configuration
-  - Installs and configures the audit system
+  - Installs and configures an audit system
   - Sets up rules to monitor changes to user and group files
 - Filesystem Security
   - Disables unused and potentially risky filesystems